-Clinic./Field: 0-120 hours per semester Continuation of EMS 130 with specific emphasis on helicopter rescue, whitewater rescue, alpine rescue (rock rescue), desert rescue, and ice and snow rescue.
+Continuation of EMS 130 with specific emphasis on helicopter rescue, whitewater rescue, alpine rescue (rock rescue), desert rescue, and ice and snow rescue.
 (Also listed as Firet 140.)

-151 Introduction to Emergency Medical Services - Paramedic 2 Units Prerequisite: EMS 050 or equivalent; must be preselected into the Paramedic program.
-Corequisite: EMS 152, 153, 154, 155.
-Lecture: 32 hours per semester of the relationship between the field paramedic and other professionals in the Emergency Medical system; examination of patient-family response to an emergency situation; introduction to the legal concepts of Emergency Medical Care; study of verbal and nonverbal behavior as it relates to the Emergency Medical Care Delivery System.
+151 Introduction to Emergency Medical Services - Paramedic 2 Units

+Prerequisite: EMS 050 or equivalent; must be preselected into the Paramedic program.

+Orientation to paramedic training discussion of the relationship between the field paramedic and other professionals in the Emergency Medical system; examination of patient-family res ponse to an emergency situation; introduction to the legal concepts of Emergency Medical Care; study of verbal and nonverbal behavior as it relates to the Emergency Medical Care Delivery System